This article is brought to you by Aura.

 For added protection, consider Aura’s top-rated identity theft protection.
 Aura’s all-in-one digital security solution can help keep your most sensitive information safe from hackers, scammers, and fraudsters.

-Stay safe from cybercriminals.
-Try Aura risk free today
+Stay safe from cybercriminals with Aura — free for 14 days

 Editorial note: Our articles provide educational information for you to increase awareness about digital safety.
 Aura’s services may not provide the exact features we write about, nor may cover or protect against every type of crime, fraud, or threat discussed in our articles.
 Please review our Terms during enrollment or setup for more information.
 Remember that no one can prevent all identity theft or cybercrime.